25 Ways to Improve GallBladder Health

 A common saying in natural health is that “bitter is good for the liver.”
 Anything good for the liver is good for the gallbladder.
 This includes ginger, arugula, endive, cilantro, turmeric, dandelion, cumin, fennel, mint, milk thistle, yarrow, leeks and parsley.

 Many cultures around the world have bitter foods to begin their meal.
-They may drink ginger or peppermint tea, have pickled ginger, have a salad with arugula, dandelion and cilantro, etc. These all act to stimulate digestive juices and give the bile flow a boost for optimal digestion.
+They may drink ginger or peppermint tea, pickled ginger, have a salad with arugula, dandelion and cilantro, etc. These all act to stimulate digestive juices and give the bile flow a boost for optimal digestion.

 8. Use Fermented Veggies:

-Fermented foods such as sauerkraut, kimchi, pickles, pickled ginger, etc. all contain organic acids, enzymes and probiotics which help to improve digestive juice secretions.
+Fermented foods such as sauerkraut, kimchi, pickles, pickled ginger, etc. all contain organic acids, enzymes, and probiotics which help to improve digestive juice secretions.
 I recommend using one of these with all of your heavier meals and especially any meal with protein and/or fat.

 9. Use Fermented Drinks: